Boston Spa: Education

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.
+Local radio stations are BBC Radio Leeds, Heart Yorkshire, Capital Yorkshire, Greatest Hits Radio West Yorkshire, Hits Radio West Yorkshire and Tempo FM, a community based station which broadcast from Wetherby.
+Local newspaper is served by the Wetherby News.

 Housing

 Boston Spa has a mix of private and council houses.
 Most of the council housing is situated around Clifford Moor Road and Wickham Avenue.
 The east side of Boston Spa comprises mainly larger houses.
 There are many Georgian villas and town houses on High Street.

 Events

 The village annual gala is held in June.
 Since 2009 a beer festival takes place in the village hall.

 The village hall has hosted a nationally renowned weekly jazz night since January 2005 and an annual arts festival usually in October.

-Recreation
+Sport and recreation

+Boston Spa Hockey Club is a field hockey club that competes in the North Hockey League and the Yorkshire & North East Hockey League.

 The route of The White Rose Way, a long-distance walk from Leeds to Scarborough, North Yorkshire passes through the village.
 As does the Ebor Way which passes over the river at Thorp Arch village before continuing towards Tadcaster.